secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 On this page you can find answers to some of the most common questions/errors:

-- The License file was sent to the wrong contact - you'll need to open an issue for this [here](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/)
+- The License file was sent to the wrong contact - you'll need to open an issue for this [here](https://support-super-form-gitlab-com-support-support-op-651f22e90ce6d7.gitlab.io/) and use either the **GitLab Support Internal Requests for Global customers** or **GitLab Support Internal Requests for Federal customers** request option, then select the appropriate internal request type, either for SaaS or Self-Managed
 - The license file does cover the right number of users, or there were trueups that were unaccounted for
 - How to resend a License File